cogentcore/core/README.md

 * select highlight on first line of multi-line not showing until you get to char1 -- also more generally the select logic for resetting the start of select needs to be fixed to work like emacs..

 * bold in **Markdown** causing a repeat of last two letters!  really throws things off.

-* major fail on focus updating within tableview editing -- not applying changes, not letting go of focus from one to the next..    command editor is place to see it.

-* text scrolling rendering bug -- in command language names -- seems like it is doing style  rerender updates inside the  scroll?

 * getting mysterious crashes in clearClip and closewindow on mac in cocoa.m -- hard to debug what is going on.. :(